hcoona/hexo-renderer-asciidoc/README.md

 pnpm build        # Build TypeScript in src/ into dist/
 ```

+### Source layout

+The renderer now mirrors the modernization blueprint shared earlier:

+- `src/core/` keeps the pure rendering pipeline (Asciidoctor bootstrapping, static highlighting, and HTML sanitisation).
+- `src/hexo/` contains the Hexo-only wiring logic (`registerRenderer`) so framework glue stays isolated from core logic.
+- `src/lib/renderer.ts` is a thin compatibility shim that re-exports the new core renderer to keep older imports working.

+This separation keeps pure functions testable without Hexo, while the Hexo adapter simply registers the shared renderer
+for `.ad`, `.adoc`, and `.asciidoc` inputs.

 ### Testing

 Vitest now drives the renderer regression suite.
 The scripts mirror the old Mocha workflow but with faster watch and